How the City Prepares

 See the Snow Response Route Map and for further information on priority routes.

-- Second priority routes (22 km of road) are main collector roads through major subdivisions and industrial roadways as shown on the Snow Removal Route Map.
+- Second priority routes (22 km of road) are main collector roads through major subdivisions and industrial roadways as shown on the Snow Response Route Map.

 - Third priority routes (77 km of road) are only serviced once the first and second priority routes are cleared and under control.
 If conditions deteriorate, crews will cease operations on the third priority routes and re-focus resources on the first and second priority routes.